NON-Imaging individuals ONLY performing Bone Densitometry (BD)

 Otherwise, an individual may petition the board for licensure if the individual's education or research background is substantially similar to subdivisions a through e of subsection 2.

-- Complete an application and submit the fees for ND Bone Densitometry Licensure.
+- Complete an application, complete Board approved structured academic program and submit the fees for ND Bone Densitometry Licensure.

 - Complete the required Criminal History Record background Check CHRC) forms.